Frequently Asked Questions

 See “Tools & Food” for the full breakdown.

-• Variable (irregular): vet visits, tests, grooming, and transport.
+• Variable costs (irregular): Medical visits, tests, grooming, transportation, etc. Average by month for comparison.

 Detailed breakdown is being updated.
-Category-level summaries will be added here as records are consolidated.
+Major expense items will be added to this section as records are compiled.